Ohio

 - Launched 2021

-Ohio provides a tax credit of up to $500 or $1,000, depending on household income, for tuition paid for one or more dependents to attend a nonchartered private school.
-Families are eligible if their total annual household income is less than $100,000.
-Learn more about this program, including the value of the tax credit and student eligibility on this page.
+Ohio provides a tax credit of up to $1,000 or $1,500, depending on household income, for tuition paid for one or more dependents to attend a non-chartered private school.
+All families are eligible.

 We do not administer this program.